The Simrad ES80 is the fifth generation professional split-beam fish finder for the world wide fishing community.

 - Clear and easily comprehensive echo data

-Simrad has manufactured fish finders for more than 65 years, and we have more than 25 years of experience with split beam technology.
-Our first split beam fish finder, operating on 38 kHz, came on the market in 1984.
-It was quickly followed by a 70 kHz system.
-Today, we can offer a wide range of operational frequencies from 18 kHz used for detecting deep water species, up to 333 kHz used for find and measure plankton.
+Simrad has manufactured fish finders for over 65 years, and we have more than 25 years of experience with split-beam technology.
+Our first split-beam fish finder, operating on 38 kHz, came on the market in 1984.
+A 70 kHz system quickly followed it.
+Today, we can offer a wide range of operational frequencies from 18 kHz, used for detecting deep water species, up to 333 kHz, used for finding and measuring plankton.

-The Simrad ES80 is the fifth generation professional split beam fish finder for the world wide fishing community.
-The latest innovations in computer and signal processing technology are used to create a sophisticated, but also intuitive, echo sounder.
-It is designed to satisfy the increasing need from our demanding customers: "Top performance at any depth and easy to operate”.
+The Simrad ES80 is the fifth-generation professional split beam fish finder for the worldwide fishing community.
+We have designed it to satisfy the increasing need of our demanding customers: "Top performance at any depth and easy to operate”.
+The latest innovations in computer and signal processing techniques are used to create a sophisticated but also intuitive echo sounder.

-Originally designed for out scientific sounders, the ES80 can also offer the "target response" (TS) curve.
+Initially designed for our scientific sounders, the ES80 can also offer the "target response" (TS) curve.
 This function makes it easier to determine which species you are looking at.

-The echo sounder system is modular, and you can assemble any combinations of transceivers and transducers to fit your purposes.
+The echo sounder system is modular, and you can assemble any combination of transceivers and transducers to fit your purposes.
 In a typical configuration, the ES80 comprises:

 - One or more transceiver units

-- An Ethernet switch (if more than one transceiver is used)
+- An Ethernet switch (if you use more than one transceiver)